-- 1 Distributed Data Storage

-- 2 Distributed Transactions

-- 3 Commit Protocols

-- Two Phase Commit (2PC)

-- Three Phase Commit (3PC)

-- Persistent Messaging

-Availability

-Concurrency Control

-- Modify concurrency control schemes for use in distributed environment. - We assume that each site participates in the execution of a commit protocol to ensure global transaction atomicity. - We assume all replicas of any item are updated - Will see how to relax this in case of site failures later
+Concurrency Control Outline Concurrency Control Distributed Data Storage Distributed Transactions Commit Protocols Two Phase Commit (2PC) Three Phase Commit (3PC) Persistent Messaging Modify concurrency control schemes for use in distributed environment.
+We assume that each site participates in the execution of a commi protocol to ensure global transaction atomicity.
+Concurrency Control Locking Deadlocks Timestamping Weak Consistency We assume all replicas of any item are updated Will see how to relax this in case of site failures later Availability Augsten (Univ.
+Salzburg) PDDM - Distributed Databases Sommersemester 202 5 45/92 Augsten (Univ.
+Salzburg) PDDM - Distributed Databases Sommersemester 2025 Concurrency Control Locking Single-Lock-Manager Approach/1 Concurrency Control Locking Single-Lock-Manager Approach/2 System maintains a single lock manager that resides in a single chosen site, say S_i The transaction can read the data item from any one of the sites a which a replica of the data item resides.
+When a transaction needs to lock a data item, it sends a lock r to S_i and lock manager determines whether the lock can be gra immediately If yes, lock manager sends a message to the site which initiated Advantages of scheme: Simple implementation request Disadvantages of scheme are:

-Single-Lock-Manager Approach/1

-- System maintains a single lock manager that resides in a single chosen site, say S_i - When a transaction needs to lock a data item, it sends a lock request to S_i and lock manager determines whether the lock can be granted immediately - If yes, lock manager sends a message to the site which initiated the request - If no, request is delayed until it can be granted, at which time a message is sent to the initiating site
+• If no, request is delayed until it can be granted, at which time a message is sent to the initiating site

-Single-Lock-Manager Approach/2

-- The transaction can read the data item from any one of the sites at which a replica of the data item resides. - Writes must be performed on all replicas of a data item - Advantages of scheme: - Simple implementation - Simple deadlock handling - Disadvantages of scheme are: - Bottleneck: lock manager site becomes a bottleneck - Vulnerability: system is vulnerable to lock manager site failure.
+• Bottleneck: lock manager site becomes a bottleneck

+• Vulnerability: system is vulnerable to lock manager site failure.